 In today’s digital world, it’s crucial that you create your own platform.
 Why wait for opportunities to come to you when you can work to create opportunities yourself?

-Have a “Work with Me” page and a “Contact Me” page that clearly outline how people can connect with you.
+Have a “Work With Me” page and a “Contact Me” page that clearly outlines how people can connect with you.
 This sounds obvious, but you want to make it as easy as possible for people to know exactly what you do and how to get in touch with you.

 Find Ways to Make Money With Your Craft

 If you’re a creative type, adding money to the mix can feel dirty.
 It can feel like you’re tainting the process.
-But if you really want to make a living with your art – or at least make some money on the side – you need to find ways to make money with your craft.
+But if you really want to make a living with your art — or at least make some money on the side — you need to find ways to monetize your craft.

 Luckily there are a variety of ways you can do that: